runekaagaard/snowscript/README.rst

 Strings
 =======

-There are five kind of strings: """, ", ''', ' and symbols, all multiline.
+There are four kind of strings: """, ", ''', and ', all multiline.

 Whitespace before the current indentation level is stripped.
 A newline can be cancelled by ending the previous line with "\\".